msalvatti/creditCardValidation/README.md

 This project was developed to show how to validate credit card numbers with the Luhn algorithm.

-It has a frontend developed in Next 14, ChakraUI and two backends, one with Nest and the other with Express.
+It has a frontend developed in Next 14, React 18, ChakraUI and two backends, one with Nest and the other with Express.

 Two backends were developed to showcase Nest and Express technologies.
 Only one backend should be run at a time, as both have the same function, the objective was to demonstrate knowledge in both stacks.